Market Simulation under Adverse Selection: Introduction

 The rest of this paper will proceed as follows.
-In Section 2, we will go over some of the literature on fill probabilities and adverse fills.
-In Section 3, we begin by discussing the significance of the paper with two simple motivating examples of a MM trading strategy.
-In Section 4, we introduce an SOC MM problem, which we will use for our simulation analysis.
-In Section 5, we explain how one can create a simulation environment by discretizing the continuous processes given in Section 4.
+In Section 2, we begin by presenting two simple motivating examples of a MM trading strategy that illustrate the different types of trade order fills, together with empirical evidence on how frequently they may occur.
+In Section 3, we introduce an SOC MM problem, which we will use for our simulation analysis.
+In Section 4, we explain how one can create a simulation environment by discretizing the continuous processes given in Section 3.
 Here we compare the simulation environment in \cite{cartea2015algorithmic} and \cite{jaimungalgit}, which we will refer to as the benchmark environment, with our improved simulation environment.
-Then, in Section 6, we show the performance results of the trading strategy in both simulation environments.
+Then, in Section 5, we show the performance results of the trading strategy in both simulation environments.
 Lastly, this paper ends with some concluding remarks and ideas for future research.